CNChTu/Diffusion-SVC/README_en.md

 #### 1.2 Random Selection by Program:

 Run `python draw.py`.
-The program will help you select validation set data (you can adjust parameters such as the number of files to be extracted in `draw.py`).
+The program will help you select validation set data (you can adjust parameters such as the number of files to be extracted in `draw.py`).At this point, the audio needs to be placed in the `dataset_raw`

 #### 1.3 Folder Structure Directory Display:
 **Note: Speaker IDs must start from 1, not 0; if there is only one speaker, this speaker's ID must be 1.**